White coat hypertension

-White coat hypertension (WHT), more commonly known as white coat syndrome, is a form of labile hypertension in which people exhibit a blood pressure level above the normal range in a clinical setting, although they do not exhibit it in other settings.
+White coat hypertension (WHT), also known as white coat syndrome, is a form of labile hypertension in which people exhibit a blood pressure level above the normal range in a clinical setting, although they do not exhibit it in other settings.
 It is believed that the phenomenon is due to anxiety experienced during a clinic visit.
 The patient's daytime ambulatory blood pressure is used as a reference as it takes into account ordinary levels of daily stress.
-Many problems have been incurred in the diagnosis and treatment of white coat hypertension.

 Masked hypertension (MH) is the contrasting phenomenon, whereby a patient's blood pressure is above the normal range during daily living but not in a clinic setting.

 Diagnosis

 In studies, white coat hypertension can be defined as the presence of a defined hypertensive average blood pressure in a clinic setting, although it isn't present when the patient is at home.

 Diagnosis is made difficult as a result of the unreliable measures taken from the conventional methods of detection.
-These methods often involve an interface with health care professionals and frequently results are tarnished by a list of factors including variability in the individual's blood pressure, technical inaccuracies, anxiety of the patient, recent ingestion of pressor substances, and talking, amongst many other factors.
-The most common measure of blood pressure is taken from a noninvasive instrument called a sphygmomanometer.
-"A survey showed that 96% of primary care physicians habitually use a cuff size too small," adding to the difficulty in making an informed diagnosis.
-For such reasons, white coat hypertension cannot be diagnosed with a standard clinical visit.
-It can be reduced (but not eliminated) with automated blood pressure measurements over 15 to 20 minutes in a quiet part of the office or clinic.
+These methods often involve an interface with health care professionals and frequently results are tarnished by a list of factors including variability in the individual's blood pressure, technical inaccuracies, anxiety of the patient, inadequate cuff size of the instrument (sphygmomanometer) used to measure blood pressure, recent ingestion of pressor substances, and talking, amongst many other factors.
+Automated blood pressure measurements over 15 to 20 minutes in a quiet part of the office or clinic can reduce (but not eliminate) incorrect blood pressure measures.

-Patients with white coat hypertension do not exhibit the signs indicative of trepidation and their increased blood pressure is often not accompanied by tachycardia.
+People with white coat hypertension do not exhibit the signs indicative of trepidation and their increased blood pressure is often not accompanied by tachycardia.
 This is supported by studies that repeatedly indicate that 15%–30% of those thought to have mild hypertension as a result of clinic or office recordings display normal blood pressure and no unusual response to pressure stimulus.
 These persons did not show any specific characteristics such as age that may be indicative of a higher susceptibility to white coat hypertension.